nagasudhirpulla/taming_python/blog/skills/sftp_python.md

     print("connected to sftp server!")
 ```
 * The path of private key file should be specified in `privateKeyFilePath` variable
-* If you want to ignore known hosts checking, set `hostKeys` as `None` in connection options
+* If you want to ignore known hosts checking, set `hostKeys` attribute as `None` in connection options
-* Since we are
+* Since we are using `with` statement while creating the connection object, the connection object will be automatically disposed

 ### Password based Authentication
 ```python